 Don’t forget to clean the carpets, rugs, upholstery, etc.

 The only sure method to stop scabies is to not have close, intimate contact with anyone.
 That includes Sexual partners and family members of people who develop scabies rash can be treated rapidly, the condition is identified so that they will not develop symptoms of scabies rash.

 How to get rid of scabies at home?

 As already understood, Scabies mites survive on the surface of clothes, bedding, or towels for 2 or three days.
 So, to get rid of scabies in your house, wash any pieces and wear used by the affected individual and dry them.
 Follow the tips listed above in this section: “ Scabies prevention” to get rid of scabies at home.

 Can condoms protect me from scabies infection?

 Scabies mites spread through close body contact, usually during sex. however, other intimate or close bodily contact can pass them on.
-You cannot prevent their spread by using condoms. they are perfect at preventing other STDs (like HIV) but they are not considered to be operational against scabies transmission, and Scabies may seem kind of scary, particularly since it’s so easy to spread.
+You cannot prevent the spread of scabies by using condoms. condoms are perfect at preventing other STDs (like HIV) but not operational against scabies transmission, and Scabies may seem kind of scary, particularly since it’s so easy to spread.
 On the other hand, try not to stress out too much about getting it.
 The good news is, scabies is easy to treat and does not frequently cause severe health problems.